 - Myth 2: Nothing will happen to me.
 One in six Americans (17%) say their travel plans have been impacted by medical conditions, natural disasters including severe weather; or mechanical or carrier-caused problems, according to another survey for UStiA.When unforeseen events – from medical emergencies to a lost passport to being caught in a storm – derail a trip, travel insurance can provide financial coverage and medical services.
 Consider that a medical evacuation alone could cost up to $100,000 or more.
-Travel insurance also provides a support network to assist travelers with needed services, from coordinating emergency medical care to helping locate overnight accommodations, obtaining paperwork for lost or stolen passports, and more.
+These plans also provide a support network to assist travelers with needed services, from coordinating emergency medical care to helping locate overnight accommodations, obtaining paperwork for lost or stolen passports, and more.

 - Myth 3: My pre-existing condition won’t be covered.
 Many travel insurance policies cover pre-existing conditions if the policy is purchased within a set amount of time – usually two weeks – following initial trip payment.
 Since requirements may vary, UStiA suggests travelers check with their travel insurance company.

 - Myth 4: Travel insurance won’t cover me if something happens to my family or traveling companion.
 Most travel insurance policies cover trip cancellation or interruption due to an unforeseen family illness or injury back home.
 Likewise, policies usually cover trip cancellation, interruption, or delay due to illness or injury of a traveling companion.

 - Myth 5: I can always get a refund from my travel supplier.
 Refund policies among travel suppliers, such as airlines, hotels, resorts, cruises, and tours vary.
 Many low-cost airfares, for instance, are nonrefundable.
 Resorts, hotels, cruises, and tours have a nonrefundable deposit and payment rules for reservations not canceled within a certain time.
 Without trip insurance, travelers risk losing all or part of their deposits and payments if they have to cancel for a covered reason.
 Some travel suppliers provide a waiver allowing travelers to rebook their trip within a given time frame.
 However, travel insurance will refund unused nonrefundable payments without requiring the traveler to rebook their vacation arrangements.